Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – transplant them.
-In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
+When your plants have three or four true leaves — different from miniature seedling leaves — it's time to transplant them.
+In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
 If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either in the hole or on top of the soil after it's planted.
-Don't apply more than recommended, as you could burn and kill the plant instead of helping it along.
+Apply any fertilizer as directed on the package.
+Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish it all off with mulch and compost.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
 Shop for the fertilizer, soil, and seeds you need in the aisles of your Puyallup Garden Center, online, or on our mobile app.
 Let's get growing together.

 9602 214th Avenue East